Primary Care

 Common Health Exams in Your 50s

-50-year-olds can expect additional testing every year or every few years.
+health screenings for age 50 50-year-olds can expect additional testing every year or every few years.
 Your primary care doctor will likely suggest screenings for heart disease and colorectal diseases.

 Women